aws-samples/serverless-patterns/cloudwatch-logs-to-splunk-using-lambda-kinesis/README.md

 1. During the prompts:
     * Process will show changes and take confirmation for deployment with something like "Do you wish to deploy these changes y/n?"

-    Once your cloudformation stack with name "KinesisDataStreamLogProcessorStack" is successfully deployed.
-Navigate to cloudformation console > go to stacks > check for status to confirm
+    Once your CloudFormation stack with the name "KinesisDataStreamLogProcessorStack" is successfully deployed, navigate to the CloudFormation console > go to stacks > check for status to confirm

 1. Manual steps required after stack deployment
-    The stack will create IAM role required for Log Destination but actual log destination currently not supported or working with CDK.
-Details on creation you can find in this article(https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/CreateDestination.html).
-Note: Role would have already created by stack only log destination creation will be pending.
+    The stack will create the IAM role required for Log Destination, but the actual log destination is currently not supported or working with CDK.
+Details on creation can be found in this article (https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/CreateDestination.html).
+Note: The role would have already been created by the stack, and only log destination creation will be pending.
-    So you need to perform below small step throuw AWS CLI:
+    So you need to perform the below small step through AWS CLI:
+    1. Copy the data
-    1. copy data stream ARN from cloudformation stack > Resources > Data stream with name like 'clw-log-processor-stream' ARN will look like : arn:aws:kinesis:<<Region>>:<<AccountNumber>>:stream/<<data-stream-name>>
+stream ARN from CloudFormation stack > Resources > Data stream with a name like 'clw-log-processor-stream'
+    ARN will look like : arn:aws:kinesis:<<Region>>:<<AccountNumber>>:stream/<<data-stream-name>>
-    2. copy log destination IAM role ARN from cloudformation stack> resource with name like 'LogDestinationRole*'
+2. Copy the log destination IAM role ARN from CloudFormation stack > resource with a name like 'LogDestinationRole*'
-    3. Enter above ARN details in below command placeholders and run this command in AWS CLI (Refer this link for configuring up AWS CLI https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html)
+3. Enter the above ARN details in the below command placeholders and run this command in AWS CLI (Refer to this link for configuring up AWS CLI https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html)
     ```
-    Run below command in AWS CLI
+    Run the below command in AWS CLI
     aws logs put-destination
         –destination-name “<<LogDestination name you wish to give>>”
-        –target-arn “<<Enter kinesis data stream arn created by stack here which is created by stack as part of cdk deploy>>”
+        –target-arn “<<Enter the Kinesis data stream ARN created by the stack here which is created by the stack as part of cdk deploy>>”
-        –role-arn “<<Enter log destination role ARN which is created by stack as part of cdk deploy>>”
+        –role-arn “<<Enter the log destination role ARN which is created by the stack as part of cdk deploy>>”
     ```
     Output should look like below: